gcallah/work/chaps/bacon.md

 in fact setting up a contest between himself and the ancients.
 It is not a contest of *intelligence*, though, but of *tools or instruments*.
-The main selling point of Bacon's method is that, like any tool or labour-saving device, it can be put to good use by almost anyone regardless of intelligence.
+The main selling point of Bacon's method is that, like any tool or labor-saving device, it can be put to good use by almost anyone regardless of intelligence.
 Bacon thus makes the success of the modern scientific enterprise hang on the method, or road, used, not the capacity of individual scientists.